robinweser/react-look/README.md

 * **Component-scoped:**
 As JSX brings your HTML to javascript, Look adds your **styling** (CSS) as well.<br>
 It encourages you to define your styles scoped to your Component which helps to improve your app structure and keeps together all Component-relevant data.
+One file less to create.
 * **Separation of Concerns:**
 Look tries to keep your styling separated from your logic as much as possible while other styling libraries often encourage style validations such as `this.state.checked && styles.checked` within your `render()`-method.